Alfresco/acs-deployment/docs/helm/examples/with-ooi.md

 --namespace=alfresco
 ```

-NOTE: when specifying --set alfresco-digital-workspace.env.APP_CONFIG_PLUGIN_MICROSOFT_ONLINE="'true'" make sure you include the extra single-quotes otherwise you may see an error such as
+NOTE: as per the example above, you will need to specify --set-string alfresco-digital-workspace.env.APP_CONFIG_PLUGIN_MICROSOFT_ONLINE="true" otherwise you may see an error such as
 ```
 Error: template: alfresco-content-services/charts/adw/templates/deployment.yaml:48:28: executing "alfresco-content-services/charts/adw/templates/deployment.yaml" at <$val>: wrong type for value; expected string; got bool
 ```

-TODO - test the above ! (and then remove this line)